ParthMishraDev/Sudoku/README.md

 ## Run build only

-- Run `docker-compose up  --no-start` will create two images.
+- Run `docker-compose up  --no-start` to create images.
 The names are as follows:
 API - sudoku-ws:level-4
 APP - sudoku-spa:level-4

+- Then, we can use `docker build` and `docker run` respectively to serve up the application.